Chicago and Southern Air Lines: Trunk carrier

 From 1946, the DC-4s were used to commence international services from Houston and New Orleans to Havana, Cuba with Kingston, Jamaica and Caracas, Venezuela being added to C&S international route system by 1949.
 The February 1, 1947 Chicago & Southern system timetable route map includes all of these destinations as well as Aruba, Netherlands Antilles; Camaguey, Cuba; Curacao, Netherlands Antilles; Port au Prince, Haiti; Ciudad Trujillo, Dominican Republic (since renamed Santo Domingo); and San Juan, Puerto Rico; however, it appears that although passenger traffic rights may have been granted or applied for, these additional destinations were not served during the mid and late 1940s by C&S.

-In October 1950 C&S took delivery of the first of six Lockheed L-649A Constellations.
+In October 1950 C&S took delivery of the first of five Lockheed L-649A Constellations.
 These larger pressurised airliners were placed in service from Chicago and St Louis to Houston, Memphis, New Orleans, Havana, Kingston, and Caracas.

 On 10 January 1953 a new service from New Orleans to San Juan, Puerto Rico was inaugurated.
 According to the C&S timetable, this service was named the "Hai-Drico Rocket" and was operated once a week with a "New Luxury Constellation" on a southbound routing of Memphis - New Orleans - Port au Prince, Haiti - Ciudad Trujillo, Dominican Republic (now Santo Domingo) - San Juan with the return northbound flight continuing on from Memphis to St. Louis and Chicago.